Global Flight Planning Strategies for International Routes

 Contingency Planning

-Emergency kits should be comprehensive and accessible.
-Include medical supplies, survival gear, and emergency communication tools.
-Regularly check and replenish these supplies as per safety standards.
+Your emergency kits should be well-stocked and easy to access.
+Medical supplies, survival gear, emergency communication tools — check them regularly and replenish as needed.

 Environmental Considerations

-Environmental regulations are increasingly impacting international flight operations.
-Adhere to ICAO’s Carbon Offsetting and Reduction Scheme (CORSIA) to manage emissions.
+Environmental regulations are having a bigger impact on international flights every year.
+ICAO’s Carbon Offsetting and Reduction Scheme (CORSIA) is one framework you need to follow to manage emissions.

 Financial Planning